 Mobile Cancer Screening Connector Your Link to Cancer Screening, Education and Community Resources

-A mobile cancer screening unit outfitted with leading-edge technology will bring a range of cancer screening and health care services directly to the community, including 3D mammography and screenings for cervical, colon, and prostate cancers.
+The mobile cancer screening bus is outfitted with leading-edge technology to bring a range of cancer screening and health care services directly to communities, including 3D mammography and screenings for cervical, colon, and prostate cancers.
 The unit is the first of its kind in North Central Florida — a region larger than Massachusetts, Rhode Island, and Connecticut combined.
-The mobile unit is expected to begin operating this fall.

 Reducing Barriers to Care